...

 Conclusion

 And to strengthen this shift, QuillAudits has begun a comprehensive smart contract security audit focused on solving crypto’s most persistent UX issue: the complexity of wallet addresses.
-Paycio's AliasFundRouter smart contracts protocol goes a step further, allowing users to send ETH and ERC20 tokens using 3–32-character addresses, register unique aliases, add transaction memos for cleaner record-keeping, and even integrate with ENS domains for seamless transfers to. eth addresses.
+The Paycio AliasFundRouter protocol goes a step further, allowing users to send ETH and ERC20 tokens using 3–32-character addresses, register unique aliases, add transaction memos for cleaner record-keeping, and even integrate with ENS domains for seamless transfers to. eth addresses.

 This puts UCPI at the front end and AliasFundRouter at the infrastructure level, marking a real step toward making crypto payments truly human-friendly.